The-Chinese-Room/InkpotDemo/README.md

 ![InstanceDetails](Documentation/InstanceDetails.png)

 ## External Functions
-As of v0.2.20 of Inkpot, you can now bind external C++ and Blueprint functions to Ink, so that they can be called directly from the Ink script.<br>
+As of version 0.2.20 of Inkpot, you can bind external C++ and Blueprint functions to Ink, so that they can be called directly from the Ink script.<br>

 ### Hooking up to Blueprints
 Here are the steps you need to follow to bind a _Blueprint_ function to Ink.<br>
-First, in your ink script define the external function as you normally would.
+First, in your ink script define the external function as you normally would.<br>
+( don't forget to reimport your Ink files )<br>

 	EXTERNAL MyExternalBPFunction( ABoolean, TheAnswer, PI, Message, AreasVisited )

-To get the story object you want to bind this to and add _Bind External Function_, like so<br>
+Use the _Bind External Function_ node, to declare the binding to your story, like so<br>

 ![BindeExternalNode](Documentation/BindeExternalNode.png)